AlecJDavidson/smart-thermostat/README.md

 ## Features

 - **Temperature Control**: Set heating or cooling based on your preferences.
-- **Web Interface**: Control the thermostat and view the current temperature from a browser.
+- **REST API**: Control the thermostat and view the current temperature using API calls.
 - **Home Assistant Integration**: Automations and dashboard cards for centralized control.
 - **WiFi Configuration**: Easily configure your WiFi settings.